Bumiputera (Malaysia): Official definition

-The concept of a bumiputra ethnic group in Malaysia was coined by Abdul Razak Hussein.
+The concept of a bumiputera ethnic group in Malaysia was coined by Abdul Razak Hussein.
 It recognised the "special position" of the Malays provided in the Constitution of Malaysia, in particular Article 153.
-However, the constitution does not use the term bumiputra; it defines only "Malay" and "aboriginal peoples" (Article 160(2)), "natives" of Sarawak (161A(6)(a)), and "natives" of Sabah (Article 161A(6) (b)).
-Definitions of bumiputra in public use vary among different institutions, organisations, and government departments and agencies.
+However, the constitution does not use the term bumiputera; it defines only "Malay" and "aboriginal peoples" (Article 160(2)), "natives" of Sarawak (161A(6)(a)), and "natives" of Sabah (Article 161A(6) (b)).
+Definitions of bumiputera in public use vary among different institutions, organisations, and government departments and agencies.

+In the parliamentary debate of 13 November 1965, the Prime Minister, Tunku Abdul Rahman, was asked by Lim Chong Eu if there is a "legal and constitutional definition of the term "Bumiputera", and whether the children of Malaysian citizens who were born after 31 August 1963, will also be entitled to all the rights of "Bumiputera".
+To this, Tunku replied: "Mr Speaker, Sir, the term 'Bumiputera'...has no legal meaning except in so far as to denote the natives of the mainland of Malaya and the natives of the Borneo States".
+He later qualified that the benefits under Article 153 were for "the natives of Malaysia…who are less advanced and less able to compete with these other Malaysians".

 In the book Buku Panduan Kemasukan ke Institusi Pengajian Tinggi Awam, Program Pengajian Lepasan SPM/Setaraf Sesi Akademik 2007/2008 (Guidebook for entry into public higher learning institutions for SPM/equivalent graduates for academic year 2007/2008), the Malaysian Higher Education Ministry defined bumiputra as follows, depending on the region of origin of the individual applicant: